-Now, these easy, low-sew fabric pumpkins are not a new idea and are all over the blogosphere.
-In fact, Martha Stewart might be the originator of the idea…but anyway, I don’t think anyone has ever used bandanas for them.
-So here goes nothin’… This post contains affiliate links for your crafting convenience.
+Now, these fabric pumpkins are not a new idea and tutorials for them are all over the internet.
+In fact, I believe Martha Stewart might be the originator of the idea.

-Then, I folded the rectangle over on itself, short ends together and “good” sides of the fabric facing together (on the inside).
-And then I stitched along those short edges on my sewing machine so that it formed a fabric tube/cylinder.
+Next, I folded the rectangle of bandana fabric over on itself, short ends together and “good” sides of the fabric facing together (on the inside).

 After that was done, I ran a wide running stitch along one edge of the fabric, all the way around the “tube”.